jive-vlbi/jive5ab/README.md

 The source code was also re-organised; documentation now lives in the `./doc/` subdirectory - including the full [jive5ab documentation (1.12, pdf)](./doc/jive5ab-documentation-1.12.pdf), all scripts in the `./scripts/` subdirectory, which includes `m5copy`.
 Old-style [individual `m5copy` releases](#m5copy) are supported through some `git`-magic

+As of v3.1.0-rc2 (July 2023) the [changelog](./doc/changelog) was added to the Debian package, and together with the [FlexBuff (or Mark6) tuning documentation](./doc/flexbuf.recording.txt) added to this repository for your perusal.

 A word about the new build procedure:

 - cmake is a Makefile-generator tool.
 So in stead of diving in and calling `make` there is now a configuration stage first. *Then* call `make`